nodejs/admin/social-team.md

 Membership in the Social Team **requires** zero objections from [TSC](https://github.com/nodejs/tsc) and [CommComm](https://github.com/nodejs/community-committee) members.

-Should there be an objection from a TSC member or CommComm member to a nomination, there are multiple paths to surfacing it:
+Should there be an objection from a TSC member or CommComm member to a nomination, there are multiple paths to surface it:

 - Directly in a nomination issue
 - Through requesting a peer on the TSC or CommComm proxy your objection